 Some people like to stay off the asphalt, but adventure riding is about the adventure itself.
 Where do I want to go and what do I want to do?
 Hitting the twists on HWY 129 is a kick for anyone, no matter what bike you're on.
 I'm on my bike pretty much all the time.
 Algoma Country, and Northern Ontario generally, is a goldmine of off-road trails, old logging and access roads.
 For the adventure rider, the level of the untapped resource is pretty astounding.

-Do you have any recommendations for adventure tourers to visit?
+Do you have any recommendations of spots adventure tourers need to visit?

 Beginner: The Algoma area, because they do have Black Creek Road, Ranger Lake Road, not to mention access to Hwy 129 and the Deer Trail.
 So, a lot of variety and very do-able routes.
 East of Searchmount, there's a lot of choice roads for a day trip.
 This is one of the richest areas for gravel riding as well, even on a street bike.
 North of Sault Ste Marie is great, all the way west to North Bay and beyond.